Join Us This Sunday

 What We Do:

 At Holy Trinity Lutheran Church, our tradition is to be committed to the community.
 This commitment inspires the work we do.
-We are passionate about breaking barriers and helping people like you make real, life-changing connections.
+We embrace our history and know that by God’s Grace we are called to connect all people with Christ’s Love for the World.

 To learn more about our ministries and how to get involved, check out the ways Holy Trinity Lutheran Church Serves.